76 mm gun M1: Israel

-France delivered 76 mm-gunned Sherman tanks to Israel which used them in Operation Kadesh against Egypt in 1956 and in the 1967 Six day war, particularly in the conquest of Jerusalem.
+France delivered 76mm-gunned Sherman tanks to Israel, which used them in Operation Kadesh against Egypt in 1956 and in the 1967 Six day war, particularly in the conquest of Jerusalem.
 Some were still used as bulldozer tanks in the Yom Kippur War in 1973.

 The Balkans

-Some M4A3E4s, retrofitted with the M1A1 76 mm gun, as well as a few M18s, were used by various sides during the civil conflicts of former Yugoslavia during the 1990s.
+Some M4A3E4s, retrofitted with the M1A1 76mm gun, as well as a few M18s, were used by various sides during the civil conflicts of former Yugoslavia during the 1990s.

 India and Pakistan

-Pakistan bought 547 M4A1E6(76)s during the 1950s and used them in 1965 and 1971 Indo-Pakistani Wars with neighbouring India, which also fielded Sherman tanks (M4A3E4s) as well.
+Pakistan bought 547 M4A1E6(76)s during the 1950s and used them in 1965 and 1971 Indo-Pakistani Wars with neighbouring India, which also fielded Sherman tanks (M4A3E4s).

 Uganda

-Uganda purchased a few ex-Israeli M4A1(76)Ws and used them during the Idi Amin regime up until the Ugandan-Tanzanian War.
+Uganda purchased a few ex-Israeli M4A1(76)Ws and used them during the Idi Amin regime up until the Uganda–Tanzania War.